theo-armour/agenda/1-notes.md

 Use those arms and hands at night to testiculate for fun and get some exercise and move those bones

-4 5 t

-Pe frh

-Peaches no tou

-Kitchen Greek from country

 Million dollar donation